 - Never open attachments or download files from an unexpected or unsolicited email.

 Why?
 Email attachments and hyperlinks may include malware (malicious software) designed to infect your computer and steal sensitive information.
 In the event of a business-email-compromise, a scam can even be sent from a colleague or trusted organization.

 Always follow official protocol, do not allow yourself to be rushed or take shortcuts when performing your job duties.

-Click here to view recent email scams sent to NWTC staff.
+Click here to to view recent email scams sent to NWTC employees.